-A suburb of Tokyo with lazy canals, rows of cherry blossoms, quiet streets and old buildings?
-In my mind’s eye, I pictured a mini-Amsterdam in Japan!
-However – this was still the mighty concrete jungle of Tokyo, so what we actually found in Nakameguro were high-walled, concrete stormwater channels stained green from algae.
-But this … More How to enjoy Nakameguro in the winter
+Tokyo has a suburb with long lazy canals, rows of cherry blossoms, quiet streets and old buildings?
+Could this be a mini Amsterdam in Tokyo?
+Hmm…not exactly.
+This was still the mighty concrete jungle of Tokyo, so what Nakameguro canals actually looks like are high-walled, concrete stormwater channels stained green from algae.
+In the summer, … More The Nakameguro winter illuminations

 In May 2013, I did something I never thought I’d do as part of my round-the-world travels.
 I hosted my own art exhibition.
 Montreal seemed a perfect place; cool, young and unpretentious, with an exciting public art culture and lively street art scene.
 And I didn’t have a clue how to do it…